-How do you get rid of mould after a flood?
+How to get rid of mould after a flood.

-The flooding of homes and towns is devastating in any circumstance, particularly on such as a large scale as we have seen recently.
+The flooding of homes and towns is devastating in any circumstance, particularly on such as a large scale as we have seen recently and it is hard to know how to get rid of mould.
 It can be an overwhelming shock to find your home has been flooded, whether by a large-scale natural disaster or even a smaller event caused by a burst pipe or human error.

-Once you have ensured the safety of yourself and your family, and are ready to face the challenges that lie ahead after the initial shock of finding your home flooded, there are a few main things you should consider.
+Once you have ensured the safety of yourself and your family, and are ready to face the challenges that lie ahead after the initial shock of finding your home flooded, there are a few main things you should consider on how to get rid of mould.

 What happens when your home is flooded?